Sabrinaafrine/Llm-as-a-judge-evaluation-framwork/README.md

 Please download the notebook if you cannot access here.
 Open the notebook with colab to see the outputs.

+# Sabrina_FinalReportB
 The report of this project is added